 Maximilian Chung is an associate in the Cayman Islands Corporate team at Maples and Calder, the Maples Group's law firm.
-He advises a wide range of clients, from startups to publicly listed companies, at all stages of their business cycle.
-Max's experience involves all aspects of corporate and commercial work, including advising on cross-border M&As, primary and secondary capital market raisings, corporate restructures, corporate governance and regulatory matters.
+He advises a wide range of clients, from startups to publicly listed companies at all stages of their business cycle.
+Max's experience involves all aspects of corporate and commercial work, including advising on cross-border mergers and acquisitions, primary and secondary capital market raisings, corporate restructures, corporate governance and regulatory matters.

-Ugland House South Church Street PO Box 309 Grand Cayman KY1-1104 Cayman Islands
+Ugland House South Church Street PO Box 309 Grand Cayman KY1-1104 Cayman Islands an LBR business